http4k/http4k/src/docs/support/index.md

 These materials can be delivered both remotely and in on-site sessions.
 If you are interested in taking advantage of our mistakes, please get in touch at: **[support@http4k.org](mailto:support@http4k.org)**

 ## Logo Usage
-The **http4k** logo design and branding are copyright 2020 to the owners of http4k.org.
-If you'd like to use the **http4k** logo in a presentation or for other purposes, it's probably fine, but please reach out to let know first on the channels above.
+The **http4k** logo design and branding are copyright 2021 to the owners of http4k.org.
+If you'd like to use the **http4k** logo in a presentation or for other purposes, it's probably fine, but please reach out to let us know first on the channels above.
 We can then look at providing the relevant high-quality asset files.